A Logical Approach to the Root Causes of Problems

 Thus, unicist logic is instrumental in managing the root causes of problems and in formulating binary actions that address maximal strategies for growth alongside minimal strategies to ensure results.
 It is the requisite approach for managing adaptability in the 4th Industrial Revolution.

 The “Roots” of Unicist Root Cause Management

-This approach showed that structural problem solving is the most energy saving action because it hinders the reappearance of problems.
-It requires apprehending the root causes of problems, working within the boundaries established by the limit causes and ends with a structural solution based on the functionality of the fundamentals of the problem and an operational solution that ensures results.
+This approach showed that structural problem-solving is the most energy-saving action because it hinders the reappearance of problems.
+It requires apprehending the root causes of problems, working within the boundaries established by the limit-causes, and ending with a structural solution based on the functionality of the fundamentals of the problem and an operational solution that ensures results.

 The discovery of the intelligence that underlies nature and the structure of concepts that regulate the evolution of living beings and drive human actions opened the possibility of managing root causes.

 The consequence of these discoveries is that the root causes of problems are defined by the dysfunctionality of the fundamentals that integrate the concepts that underlie the entity or action that cannot fulfill its purpose.

 This approach became possible due to the development of the unicist ontology that defines the nature of things by emulating the structure of the triadic intelligence that underlies nature (purpose, active and entropic principle, energy conservation principle).
 Thus, the discovery of the root causes became possible due to the knowledge of the unicist ontology of the entities that are being managed.

 It all begins by understanding their functionality and ends by measuring the standards to confirm the necessary threshold of the fundamentals to achieve results.